google/WebFundamentals/src/site/tools/test/emulator.markdown

 The DevTools also support overriding device orientation.
 For more information,
-read the
-<a href="https://developer.chrome.com/devtools/docs/mobile-emulation#device-orientation-overrides"> Chrome DevTools device orientation overrides documentation</a>.
+read <a href="https://developer.chrome.com/devtools/docs/mobile-emulation#device-orientation-overrides">Device Orientation Overrides</a>.

 ## Emulate network conditions